DreamSpoon/AMH2B/README.md

 Blink settings can also be written (saved) to a textblock (view with the Text Editor within Blender).
 Blink settings can also be read (loaded) from a textblock in the Text Editor.

+#### Template Save/Load
+Settings for eyeblink open/closed state and eyeblink timing can be saved in CSV format to text data-blocks in Blender's internal text editor.

+Hint: Test this feature by pressing the "Write Settings" button, then open Blender's internal text editor and selecting the text block (default name is Text).
+Comma separated settings can be read and modified.
+Press the "Read Settings" button to read the settings back into the addon, then press the Add Blink Track Button to apply a blink track with the newly modifed settings.
+Eyeblink settings can be saved as templates for re-use later. e.g. eyeblink settings for each character in a series of scenes.

 ## Template
-### Setup Material Swap - Rename Single
-Rename active material slot of active object to make material searchable re: swap material from file.

-### Setup Material Swap - Rename Multiple
+### Setup Material Swap - Rename Materials
-Rename all materials on all selected objects to make them searchable re: swap material from file.
+Rename materials in material slot(s) on all selected objects to make them searchable re: swap material from file.

+'Active Slot Only' - only the currently selected material slot (Active Slot) of each object will be swapped

-### Notes re: creating materials dictionary file:
+### Notes re: creating materials template file:
 Export a MakeHuman model to MHX2 format (does not need to be MHX rig, or even have a rig, this works with any rig type - and no rig).

 Modify materials setup, i.e. shader nodes.
-Finally, use Rename Materials Single / Multi to change names of materials like so:
+Finally, use Rename Materials to change names of materials like so:

 'Mass0010:Uniform_jacket:Uniform_jacket'